 What makes the Black’s Beach Overlook so special is not many know about this area because it is sandwiched between the Torrey Pines Golf Course and UCSD (University of California San Diego).

-Black’s Beach is San Diego’s only nude beach, so please take note of this fact.
-Another feature here is the amazing surf break.
-In fact, Black’s Beach surf break is probably the second-best surf break in all of San Diego County, that is after Trestles, over at San Onofre State Beach.
+Black’s Beach is San Diego’s only nude beach, so please note this.
+Another feature here is the fantastic surf break.
+Black’s Beach surf break is probably the second-best surf break in San Diego County, after Trestles, over at San Onofre State Beach.

 Torrey Pines Gliderport

-A large dirt-op parking area can be found right next to Torrey Pines Gliderport (click on the link for more information).
+A large dirt-op parking area can be located next to Torrey Pines Gliderport (click on the link for more information).

 La Jolla Underwater Park

-Looking down from up above on the Black’s Beach Overlook provides you stellar views of the La Jolla Underwater Park, which spans from Black’s Beach all the way south to the La Jolla Cove.
+Looking down from above on the Black’s Beach Overlook provides stellar views of the La Jolla Underwater Park, which spans from Black’s Beach south to the La Jolla Cove.
 (Click on the above link for more information).

 Standing on the Black’s Beach Overlook